MileHacker Logo

 Arlanda ARN Options

 • Commuter Train (Pendeltåg): About 40 minutes to Stockholm Central.
-Fare included with SL public transport pass, plus a passage fee (approx. 160 SEK).
+Fare is part of SL public transport pass, plus a passage fee (approx. 160 SEK).

 • Taxi: Approximately 45 minutes to city center.
 Fixed rates (500-700 SEK).
 Confirm price before starting.